 Clear Point calls for a $500,000 minimum opening investment from new clients.
-It states in its Form ADV that it reserves the right to waive this requirement, though.
+The firm reserves the right to waive this requirement, though.

-Clear Point Advisors was once named Steven Brill Advisors, Inc. after its founder Steven C. Brill.
+Clear Point Advisors was once named Steven Brill Advisors after its founder .
 But in 1998, the firm took on the name that it holds today.
 Steven Brill owns about 90% of the firm’s shares, with Barry E. Dampf and Robert Levine combining to hold the rest.

 Most of what this firm does involves some form of investment management.
 The firm will tailor its investment plans to fit the needs of the client.
 However, Clear Point does have a few financial planning services - namely retirement planning, estate planning and cash flow budgeting.

 Clear Point Advisors’ core investment philosophy is based on the asset allocation approach.
 This strategy values the overall structure of a portfolio over individual security selection.
 Beyond this, a deliberate asset allocation can be used to induce specific returns and control risk.
 To aid your asset allocation in producing favorable results, the firm will diversify your assets globally.

 The firm uses fundamental analysis, technical analysis and cyclical analysis when evaluating securities.
 Investment strategies may include funds or direct investments that use derivatives, long-term purchases, short-term purchases, trading, short sales and option writing (including covered options, uncovered options or spreading strategies).